Contributing to Numba

 files variable in

-mypy.ini, and decide what level of compliance you are targetting.
+mypy.ini, and decide what level of compliance you are targeting.
 Level 3 is basic static

 checks, while levels 2 and 1 represent stricter checking.
 The levels are described in details in